-In accordance with the SFDR, particularly Articles 3 and 6, CapitalatWork has adopted a policy for taking account of non-financial risks and their impact on the financial return of their products.
-This policy, available on the CapitalatWork website, sets out our approach for identifying and managing sustainability risks in relation to our investment policy.
+In accordance with the SFDR, particularly articles 3 and 6, the Investment Manager (and the CapitalatWork group in general) has adopted a policy for taking account of non-financial risks and their impact on the financial return of their products.
+This policy is available on the Investment Manager's website at www.capitalatwork.com.
+In this policy, the Investment Manager sets out its approach to identifying and managing sustainability risks in relation to the investments it makes.